How to find amazing camping spots in New Zealand

 Top 10 Holiday Parks

 There are 46 Top 10 Holiday Parks located throughout New Zealand.
 These offer a complete range of facilities from park motels and self-contained units, cabins, tent sites as well as powered and unpowered sites for campervan rentals, caravans and motorhome rentals.
 You can save money by joining the club before you hit the road.
-Ask us how to join the Top 10 Club when you're picking up your Spaceships campervan.

 Latest blog posts in Camping in New Zealand